 The recording was originally released on LP by Hollywood Soundstage (as well as other companies such as Sandy Hook Records) in the 1970s.
 In the 1990s, Hollywood Soundstage released several of their albums on CD, with photos of the covers and backs of the albums used for the CD cover art.
 The transfer to CD by Hollywood Soundstage is “iffy” at best.
 An EMI 2002 CD release has better sound.

 February 20, 1947: The Pirate filming consisted of scenes on the “Interior Manuela’s Bedroom” set.
 Time called: 9 a.m.; dismissed: 6:10 p.m.

-Later that evening, Judy and husband Vincente Minnelli were photographed at Don Loper’s latest fashion show.
+Later that evening, Judy and her husband Vincente Minnelli were photographed at Don Loper’s latest fashion show.
 The photos, by Nat Dallinger, were copyrighted by King Features Syndicate and ran in editions for the week ending February 27.
-However, both Hedda Hopper and Bob Thomas mentioned the fashion show in their columns published as early as February 17 and 18, respectively, so it’s probable that the show happened before this day, but exactly which date is unclear.
+However, both Hedda Hopper and Bob Thomas mentioned the fashion show in their columns published as early as February 17 and 18, respectively, so it’s feasible that the show happened before this day, but exactly which date is unclear.

 February 20, 1947: More ad art for Till The Clouds Roll By which was a big hit for MGM.